Magistrate (England and Wales): Restrictions on appointment

 When considering candidates who have been subject to any order of a court (civil or criminal), various factors, including the nature and seriousness of the offence, will be considered before an appointment is made.
-Magistrates deal with motoring offences, and while minor motoring offences are not usually an issue, serious motoring offences, or persistent offending, might disqualify them.
-If they have had their licence suspended for less than twelve months in the past five years, or for twelve months or more in the past ten years, they will generally not be recommended for appointment.
+Those who have been found guilty of a serious crime or a number of minor offences, or been declared bankrupt are unlikely to be appointed.
+Candidates who have accumulated nine penalty points in the last five years, received six or more points or been disqualified from driving for a single offence in the last five years, or been disqualified for a year or more in the last ten years will not be appointed.

 Members of the following professions are prohibited from serving as magistrates, but may have individual circumstances which means their employment is not incompatible with magistracy: Prison service employees; employees of the NSPCC; members of HM Armed Forces unless there is no realistic likelihood of a foreign posting; 'Mackenzie friends'; victim and witness support workers;

 Members of the following professions are usually permitted to serve as magistrates, subject to certain exceptions depending on their individual circumstances or requirements not to sit in certain types of cases: Members of Local Authorities; Police employees two years after leaving police employment; traffic wardens; individuals connected to the police; Civil servants and employees of executive agencies; employees of local authorities; ministers of religion; social workers and care managers; educational welfare officers; licensees; bookmakers; members of prison Boards of Visitors and prison lay observers; employees of the Citizens Advice Bureau; members of Neighbourhood Watch Schemes; members of police authorities or probation boards; members of parole boards; members of crime prevention panels; interpreters; Sheriffs.

 In any of the above cases, reference should be made to the Lord Chancellors directions and the Advisory Committees will make a determination in specific cases.

-District judges (magistrates' court)
+District Judges (Magistrates' Courts)

-Prior to 31 August 2000, district judges (magistrates' court) were known as stipendiary magistrates (i.e. magistrates who received a stipend or payment).
+Prior to 31 August 2000, District Judges (Magistrates' Court) were known as Stipendiary Magistrates (i.e. magistrates who received a stipend or payment).
 Unlike magistrates, district judges (magistrates' court) sit alone.
 Some district judges have been appointed from the ranks of legal advisers to the magistrates' court and will be qualified solicitors or barristers.
-Questions have been raised by the Magistrates' Association as to the legal safeguards of a single district judge being allowed to hear a case, decide the outcome and pass sentence without reference to another tribunal member,.
+Questions have been raised by the Magistrates' Association as to the legal safeguards of a single district judge being allowed to hear a case, decide the outcome and pass sentence without reference to another tribunal member.

 Originally, deputy district judges could only be drawn from barristers and solicitors of at least seven years' standing.
-However, in 2004, calls for increased diversity among the judiciary were recognized and the qualification period was changed so that, as of 21 July 2008, a potential deputy district judge can satisfy the judicial-appointment eligibility condition on a five-year basis. and so that other types of lawyer, such as legal executives (ILEX Fellows), would also be eligible.
+However, in 2004, calls for increased diversity among the judiciary were recognized and the qualification period was changed so that, as of 21 July 2008, a potential deputy district judge can satisfy the judicial-appointment eligibility condition on a five-year basis. and so that other types of lawyers, such as legal executives (ILEX Fellows), would also be eligible.